Platformatic CLI

 $ platformatic client http://example.com/graphql -n myclient

-Instead of a URL, you can also use a local file:
+Instead of an URL, you can also use a local file:

 $ platformatic client path/to/schema -n myclient